Brand Logo

 6. Pykara – The Picturesque Waterfalls

-The serene Pykara Lake offers boating opportunities, while the Pykara Falls are a sight to behold, especially during the monsoon season.
-The area is also surrounded by dense shola forests, adding to the overall charm of the place.
+The Pykara Lake offers boating opportunities, while Pykara Falls is a spectacular sight, especially during the monsoon season.
+Surrounded by dense shola forests, this area is an ideal picnic spot and a great place to soak in the natural beauty before reaching Ooty.

 7. Ooty – The Queen of Hill Stations